Gourmet Foods List

 Does your Neopet have an appetite for the finer foods of Neopia?
 If so, your pet could earn a reward for being a selective eater from the Gourmet Club!

 Similar to the book clubs of Neopia, a high score table exists to track the number of unique gourmet foods that your Neopet has eaten.
 The Gourmet Club hub lists the top 200 Neopets that have eaten the most gourmet foods.
-You can also find your own Neopet's list of gourmet foods eaten there.
+You can also find your own Neopet's list of gourmet foods eaten there, although it will only show item images and not item names.

 If your Neopet eats one of these foods, it will count towards your Gourmet Club Rating.